 As of March 31, 2019, we had total consolidated financial indebtedness (excluding accrued interest, commissions and expenses) of Ps.52,839.7 million (US\$2,726.6 million), of which Ps.20,521.7 million (US\$1,058.9 million) was secured by collateral.
 Of this secured indebtedness, Ps.5,521.2 million (US\$284.9 million) related to secured bank debt and the remainder was in connection with our lease securitization transactions which involve limited recourse to us considering that any claim against us is limited exclusively to the value of the pledged assets.

-After giving pro forma effect to (i) the offer and sale of the 2028 Senior Notes and the use of the proceeds therefrom, and (ii) the offer and sale of the notes and the application of the net proceeds from this offering as described under "Use of Proceeds," as of March 31, 2019 we and our subsidiary guarantors would have had total indebtedness (excluding accrued interest, commissions and expenses) of Ps.61,685.7 million (US\$3,183.1 million), of which Ps.16,701.7 million (US\$861.8 million) would have been secured by collateral, and our non-guarantor subsidiaries would not have had any indebtedness.
+After giving pro forma effect to the offer and sale of the notes and the application of the net proceeds from this offering as described under "Use of Proceeds," as of March 31, 2019 we and our subsidiary guarantors would have had total indebtedness (excluding accrued interest, commissions and expenses) of Ps.61,370.9 million (US\$3,166.8 million), of which Ps.20,521.7 million (US\$1,058.9 million) would have been secured by collateral, and our non-guarantor subsidiaries would not have had any indebtedness.
 We and our subsidiaries will be able to incur substantial additional debt in the future.
 Although the Indenture governing the notes will contain restrictions on the incurrence of additional debt and additional liens, these restrictions are subject to important qualifications and exceptions.
 Among other exceptions, the Indenture does not restrict our ability and the ability of our subsidiaries to incur debt and grant liens pursuant to lease securitization transactions.
-Any secured debt incurred pursuant to lease securitization transactions would be senior to the notes, however such transactions involve limited recourse to us considering that any claim against us is limited exclusively to the value of the pledged assets.
+Any secured debt incurred pursuant to lease securitization transactions involve limited recourse to us considering that any claim against us is limited exclusively to the value of the pledged assets.
 Also, these restrictions do not prevent us or our subsidiaries from incurring obligations that do not constitute "indebtedness" as defined in the Indenture.
 Increases in our level of indebtedness, particularly secured indebtedness, could adversely affect the notes relative to our other indebtedness and have a material adverse effect on the market price of the notes.

-Certain of the instruments governing our indebtedness, including the notes offered hereby, contain crossdefault or cross-acceleration provisions that may cause all of the debt issued under such instruments to become immediately due and payable as a result of a default under an unrelated debt instrument.
+Certain of the instruments governing our indebtedness, including the notes offered hereby, contain cross-default or cross-acceleration provisions that may cause all of the debt issued under such instruments to become immediately due and payable as a result of a default under an unrelated debt instrument.